Coercion Paraphilia

 Overview

-Biastophilia, also termed raptophilia or paraphilic coercive interest, names a paraphilic pattern in which sexual arousal depends specifically on a partner being genuinely non-consenting, coerced, or terrified, rather than on a negotiated fantasy.
-Its defining feature is that the absence of consent, and the victim's fear and resistance, are themselves the source of arousal.
-This article documents the category descriptively and strictly clinically, with no instructional content, and distinguishes it sharply from consensual resistance play, which is built on enthusiastic agreement, negotiated limits, and an unconditional freedom to stop.
+Coercion paraphilia, known clinically as biastophilia and also as raptophilia or paraphilic coercive interest, is a paraphilic pattern in which sexual arousal depends specifically on a partner being genuinely non-consenting, coerced, or terrified.
+Its defining feature is that the absence of consent, and the victim's fear and resistance, are themselves the source of arousal, which is what separates it from any negotiated fantasy.
+This article documents the category descriptively and strictly clinically, with no instructional content, and distinguishes it sharply from consensual resistance play, an activity built on enthusiastic agreement, negotiated limits, and an unconditional freedom to stop.

 History & origins